Fairfield train crash: Effect on regional transportation

 Amtrak service between New York and Boston was suspended indefinitely, and Metro-North service also experienced problems.
-There was no train service at the Fairfield Metro, Fairfield, or Southport stations on Monday, May 20.
+There was no train service at the Fairfield-Metro, Fairfield, or Southport stations on Monday, May 20.
 A bus link transported those that would have taken the train to Westport, where a limited westward service was scheduled for the morning and eastward from Westport in the evening.
 A shuttle train was put into service to run about every 20 minutes between New Haven and Bridgeport as well as an express bus shuttle service from Bridgeport to Stamford, and regular train connections to Grand Central Terminal.
 A limited number of Metro-North and Amtrak trains began to run between New York and New Haven during the afternoon of Tuesday, May 21.
 Full service resumed on Wednesday, May 22.

 Investigation

 An investigation was opened by the National Transportation Safety Board (NTSB).
-A broken rail was under initial investigation as a potential cause of the accident, although it may also have been damaged during the accident sequence.
+A broken rail was under initial investigation as a potential cause of the crash, although it may also have been damaged during the crash sequence.
 The NTSB sent a portion of the track to a laboratory for analysis of a fracture and foul play was ruled out.
 The total investigation may take up to ten days.
 About 2000 ft of track was damaged, along with wires and signals.

 An inspection two days before the crash revealed vertical movement of the track system around an insulated rail joint due to insufficient ballast.
 Metro North said that this problem was deemed not serious enough to require immediate repair.
 In April, a cracked joint bar was repaired in the same area of track.

 The final NTSB report was issued on October 28, 2014.
 It states that the cause was broken compromise joint bars (used to join two different sizes of rail).
 The joint bars, in this case, were found to have fractured and broken causing the rail joint to break completely and causing the derailment.
-It was also discovered that inspections of the area had noticed in the days before the accident that there was insufficient ballast under the joint area causing the joint to flex repeatedly as well as an excessive mismatch in railhead height.
+It was also discovered that inspections of the area had noticed in the days before the crash that there was insufficient ballast under the joint area causing the joint to flex repeatedly as well as an excessive mismatch in railhead height.
 This combination caused the failure from fatigue cracking.

 The report also points out that Metro-North's inspection procedures were somewhat insufficient, in that inspections were performed from a hi-rail vehicle traveling on a center track, while the inspectors had to examine four tracks at once.
 From the inspector's point of view, they would be unable to see all parts of the track due to distance issues.
 There were also issues with inspections being rushed to prevent delaying trains and deferred maintenance.